khongminhtn/react-studies/README.md

 React Quickly – Azat Mardan

 In this book Azat Mardan had managed to walk me through the core concepts, eco system tools and libraries around React.
-My understanding on topics such as React, Redux, GraphQL, Webpack and Jest will be demonstrated in this repository through commenting on the projects of the book.
+My understanding of React Stack; Redux, GraphQL, Webpack, React Router, Exporess.js, Node.js and Jest will be demonstrated in this repository through commenting on projects.

-Projects in this book are not arbitrary projects, rather they are mini projects, yet powerful in putting that knowledge to practice.
-I see these tasks as tools that can be used in many more projects that I will be working on wether it is personally or professionally.
+Projects in this book are not arbitrary projects, rather they are a combination of various project in scales.
+I see these tasks as tools that can be used in many more projects that I will be working on whether it is personally or professionally.

 # Tools:
 ---